Magnetic nanodrug delivery in non-Newtonian blood flows: Nanoparticle motion in a non-Newtonian flow subject to an external magnetic field

 We assume that the particles can flow out of the vessel through the walls with a certain vascular permeability $\kappa$.
 This results in Robin boundary conditions at the top and the bottom of the channel, of the form

-where $\mathbf{n}$ is the unit normal vector at the vessel walls.
+where $\mathbf{n}$ is the unit outward normal vector at the vessel walls.

-As predicted by Richardson \textit{et al.} \cite{richardson2010particle} via matched asymptotic expansions, the parameter $\kappa$ plays an important role in the determination of the position of the particles deposited onto the vessel wall.
-In fact, their outer solution shows how small values of the permeability are responsible for the formation of a boundary layer region in the immediate vicinity of the wall where the advective flux balances the diffusive flux and the thickness of the vessel wall prevents particles from flowing out.
-In this work, a reference value for $\kappa = \mathcal{O}(10^{-4})$ is chosen in order to represent a type of wall where particles are able to pass through but a small boundary layer is observed.
+As predicted by Richardson \textit{et al.} \cite{richardson2010particle} via matched asymptotic expansions, the parameter $\kappa$ plays an important role in determining the position of the particles deposited onto the vessel wall.
+In fact, their outer solution shows how small values of the permeability are responsible for the formation of a boundary layer region in the immediate vicinity of the wall where the advective flux balances the diffusive flux and the thickness of the vessel wall prevents particles from flowing out and this may hamper the proposed treatment.
+In this work, a reference value of $\kappa = \mathcal{O}(10^{-6})$ is chosen \cite{Lim20}.